sdgilley/rebrand/README.md

    # For markdown files (with folder skipping)
    python rebrand-md.py

-   # For YAML files
+   # For YAML files  (with folder skipping)
    python rebrand-yml.py

-   # For bookmark cleanup (processes ALL folders)
+   # For extra bookmark cleanup (processes ALL folders)
-   # only necessary if warnings appear because of files outside the folders you rebranded.
+   # only needed if warnings appear in files outside the folders you rebranded.
+   # files inside will already have the bookmarks replaced.
    python fix-bookmarks.py
    ```